aspose-slides/Aspose.Slides-Documentation/net/developer-guide/web-extensions/_index.md

 In WebExtensions, each template used for markup generation is bound to a key.
 The key can be used in templates.
 For example, in the @Include directive, you can insert a certain template to another one by the key.

 We can demonstrate the procedure in the example of text portion template usage inside the paragraph template.
 You can find the example in the Aspose.Slides.WebExtensions project: [Templates\common\paragraph.html](https://github.com/aspose-slides/Aspose.Slides.WebExtensions/blob/main/Aspose.Slides.WebExtensions/Templates/common/paragraph.html).
-To draw each portion in paragraph, they are iterated using the @foreach directive of Razor Engine:
+To draw the portions in a paragraph, we iterate them using the @foreach directive of Razor Engine:

 ``` html
 @foreach (Portion portion in contextObject.Portions)